-Concerned over the company’s stagnant growth over the past several years, women’s apparel cataloger/retailer Coldwater Creek founder Dennis Pence retook the CEO position in late September.
-He replaces Georgia Shonk-Simmons, who retains her role as president, board member, while adding additional duties as chief merchandise officer.
+Dennis Pence, the founder of women’s apparel cataloger/retailer Coldwater Creek, reclaimed the CEO position in late September.
+He replaced Georgia Shonk-Simmons, who retains her role as president and board member while taking on the duties of chief merchandise officer.

 “This marks a return to a structure that worked very well in Coldwater Creek’s corporate history,” Pence said in a statement.
 “My personal charge is returning the company to our days of rapid growth.”
 (No company officials would comment on the restructuring.)
 Shonk-Simmons, a former Newport News executive vice president who joined Coldwater Creek as vice president/director of merchandising in 1998, was promoted to president of the Sandpoint, ID-based company in April 1999; she was named CEO in January 2001.